Soulhay/Soulhay/README.md

 - 👋 Hi, I’m @Soulhay
 - 👀 I’m interested in Web Develepment and Programing
-- 🌱 I’m currently learning JavaScript for Websites
+- 🌱 I’m currently learning React for Website development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me ...

 <!---
 Soulhay/Soulhay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.